 Unlike other messaging app business accounts, LINE provides a way to send broadcasts in the LINE Official Account Manager Console.
 On the surface, it seems like this broadcasting system has surprisingly few restrictions.

-However, each broadcast increases the number of messages you’ve sent and thus increases the monthly price you pay for your LINE Official Account.
+Unlike WhatsApp Business App Broadcast which is free, with each increase in the number of LINE messages you send, it increases the monthly price you pay for your LINE Official Account.
 So don’t go broadcast crazy unless you’ve got a big budget.

 LINE for Business: Group Messaging

 LINE gives the option of allowing or disallowing group conversations when using LINE for business.
-When this option is allowed, users will be able to invite your LINE Official Account to a chat group.
+When this option is allowed, users are able to invite your LINE Official Account to a chat group which is similar to adding Telegram Bots to Telegram Channels.

 Businesses will be able to participate in the group conversation via the LINE Official Account Chat Console.
 One interesting thing to note is you can only add one LINE Business Account to each group chat, not more.